swb19/PMBP/README.md

 # PMBP

- Performance Monitor for Black-Box Trajectory Prediction Model
+A minimal demo for implementing Performance Monitor for Black-Box Trajectory Prediction Model (PMBP).